Here are some Frequently Asked Questions from parents who want to know more about coaching.

 I make coaching for children seem like they are just enjoying some ‘me’ time talking about them they usually think it’s a lot of fun as well being a safe place to share their stuff.
 The first coaching session is about getting to know each other and discovering where coaching is required.
-I usually discuss this with the parent beforehand, however I work from the child’s perspective.
+I usually discuss this with the parent beforehand; however I work from the child’s perspective.
 This helps set goals and work towards them.
 Children learn best when they play, so coaching can be drawing, activity sheets, games, props or simply plain old fashioned talking.
-Anything that helps a child come up with their own solutions or ways of overcoming their troubles.
+Anything that helps a child figure out their own solutions or ways of overcoming their troubles.

 3. How do I know if coaching is for my child?

 I believe coaching is for everybody.
 Although, if I’m 100% sure the child does not want coaching or it isn’t right for them, I will say so.
 Having a good rapport between coach and client is what at the heart of coaching success.
 If your child does not warm to me or is resistant to coaching, the refund policy applies. (see point on ‘Refunds’ in my Terms of Service.)
 It is important that your child wants to come to coaching otherwise it will not work.
 A little resistance or fear of the unknown can be expected, however if they refuse point blank to come, it will be a waste of everybody’s time and money.
 You know your child better than anybody, so discuss with them before hand and gauge their reaction before making your first appointment.

 4. How many sessions will my child need and how often will they need them?